DominicAglialoro/ProgHelper/README.md

 - **Linear Intro Crusher**: An Intro Crusher with linear movement.
 Can also have a curve that starts accelerating and then becomes linear after a set period.
 The linear movement makes it easier to get maximum LiftBoost when jumping off of it

+- **Throwable Portal**: A throwable entity that you teleport to when pressing grab

+- **Throwable Portal Receptacle**: Opens a nearby temple gate when activated by a throwable portal

 - **Tile Pulse Controller / Tile Pulse Source**: Applies a pulsing light effect to contiguous groups of tiles

 ## Triggers